 The costs involved are barely covered by the registration fees, even after the yearly increases.
 But that is not dampening the spirit of organisers because runners are turning up in big numbers.

 From the list of races that crowd the weekend calendar round the year, shorter runs are the most popular and bring in the most money.
-Most of the corporate and other niche events, including Pinkathon, are under 3-10 km.
+Most of the corporate and other niche events are under 3-10 km.

 Getting Sponsors